Echinops are thistle-like plants that are hardy perennials.

 Echinops ritro (Southern Globethistle Veitch's Blue Cultivar), photograph by F. D. Richards; CC.

 Echinops bannaticu (Blue Globe-thistle), picture by manuel m. v.; CC.

 Height: 20 to 60 inches (50 to 150 cm).

 Native: Europe, west and central Asia, Northern Africa.

-Globe thistles are relatively easy to look after; they require watering during prolonged dry periods and should be cut back to the ground in the autumn.
+Globe thistles are relatively easy to look after.
+They require watering during prolonged dry periods and should be cut back to the ground in the autumn.
 Due to their height they may require stakes.

-If you require more Echinops then take cuttings from the root in the spring, or divide he plant in the autumn.
+If you require more Echinops, then either take cuttings from the root in the spring, or divide he plant in the autumn.

 The Echinops genus is comprised of about 120 species.